COVID-19 (Coronavirus) Community Information

 - In addition to maintaining standard practices for good hygiene and infection control, AHS communities have been and continue to increase disinfection of frequently touched objects and surfaces.

-- Residents are encouraged to practice social distancing and remain in their apartments when possible.
+- Residents are encouraged to practice social distancing.

 - Care staff are monitoring the health of residents in our care.